Irfan44200/devops-task/README.md

 ### Dashboard Components

-> 1. When the user selects option 1, the most used cpu and memory Application will open.
+ 1. Top 10 Memory and CPU Usage Applications:

 - This command will sort the Top 10 Application by memory usage.